 The Southwest New Brunswick Service Commission (SNBSC) provides services for developing and planning regional recreation initiatives, including policies to support shared regional sport, recreation, and cultural facilities and facilitating administrative, financial, and other service arrangements between our members.
 These initiatives include coordination of recreation development and capacity building, recreation asset and trail mapping, facility and program inventory, capacity and recreation need assessments and recreation master planning.

 The Commission’s vision is that everyone in Southwest New Brunswick is engaged in meaningful, accessible recreation experiences that foster individual and community well-being and the well-being of our natural and built environments (adopted from Pathways to Wellbeing: Framework for Recreation in Canada).
-SNBSC serves members who live in Charlotte county which includes McAdam, St. Stephen, Saint Andrews, the Fundy Isles, Campobello Island, Grand Manan Island, the communities of Eastern Charlotte, and the communities in the Rural District.
+SNBSC serves members who live in the Village of McAdam, Municipal District of St. Stephen, Town of Saint Andrews, Communities within the Rural District 10, Campobello Island, Grand Manan Island, Rural Community of Eastern Charlotte, and Fundy Shores.

 Recreation Master Planning

 SNBSC has completed a Regional Recreation Master Plan following a 2-phase study.
 First, a recreation asset inventory was compiled, mapping Southwest New Brunswick’s recreation assets–places used by the public for leisure, such as trails, arenas, sports fields, pools, parks and beaches, playgrounds, golf courses, tennis courts, curling clubs, and skateboard parks.
 In the second phase, the inventory was used to develop a plan that looks at recreation planning from a regional perspective, highlighting both built and nature-based recreation opportunities.
 The Regional Recreation Plan includes an enabling action plan with short, medium, and long-term priorities for regional recreation development.